Successful concealed carry can be yours, simply follow this easy 4 step system.

 “Carrying a gun isn’t supposed to be comfortable, it is supposed to be a comfort” Clint Smith

-Clint’s quote is very revealing as it is important to understand that concealed carry for a women inevitably means making some physical adjustments and concessions.
+Clint’s quote is very revealing as it is important to understand that concealed carry for a woman inevitably means making some physical adjustments and concessions.
 There may be times when it’s an inconvenience or a little uncomfortable, but this just comes with the territory.
 You are choosing to carry a serious piece of equipment on your person, and feeling it on your body is a healthy reminder to handle this awesome responsibility with care and respect.
-With time, you will feel naked without your gun on you, and if you are ever required to use it to save your life, believe me it will be well worth the little bit of discomfort.
+With time, you will feel naked without your gun on you, and if you are ever required to use it to save your life, believe me, it will be well worth the little bit of discomfort.

 There are four key elements necessary for optimal comfort and safety that must all work together seamlessly for truly safe and effective concealed carry.
-The process of addressing each of these is what I call the building of a Personal Concealed Carry System.
-The four elements of a Personal Concealed Carry System are: the gun, the body, clothing, and the holster.
+The process of addressing each of these is what I call the building of a Personal Concealed Carry System (PCCS).
+The four elements of a Personal Concealed Carry System are the gun, the body, clothing, and the holster.
 Developing this system requires a thorough review and assessment of each of these and understanding how they each must work together.
 Women have some unique issues that must be addressed for each of these four key elements to build their individualized Personal Concealed Carry System.

 What makes the decision of which gun complicated is the combination of a new shooter’s natural lack of knowledge and lack of confidence mixed with the opinions and advice of others.
 The truth is, with some research, a basic knowledge of firearms, the consideration of the advantages and disadvantages of the options and how they might work as a component in your system, coupled with getting to try some, you will not only find the right gun for you, you will do it with confidence.
-So, stop looking for the gun that is somehow supposed to be the best for a particular gender based on some generalities that may or may not be true for you.
+So, stop looking for the gun that is somehow supposed to be the best for a particular gender based on some generalities or the one that appears most popular for others, as these may or may not be true for you.